stormasm/soup-xbrl/README.md

 ### An explanation of the evolution of the different directories

+## pc

+Given a set of context ref's show what tags are in that group...

+We will start out with the context ref that is the default set of context ref's from the code in the pv directory.

+Be able to figure out what context ref's you want, how to generate them generically across a set of different companies.

+And showing the basic concepts of context refs matching up with the 10q's and 10k's.

+Go out and get all of the context refs and then show what tags are in each one...

+Go out and get all of the tags and then show the associated context refs.

 ## pv

 So pv is the original directory and is historically based on